-Sr. No. Short particulars of the property or asset(s)[including complete address and location of the property] Pincode of the property or asset(s) Date of creation Amount of CSR amount spent (In ₹ Crore) Details of o (6) (1) (2) (3) (4) (5) CSR Registration Number, if applicable Name Registered Address 1.
+Sr. No. Short particulars of the property or asset(s)[including complete address and location of the property] Pincode of the property or asset(s) Date of creation Amount of CSR amount spent (In ₹ Crore) Details of entity/ Authority/ beneficiary of the registered own (6) (1) (2) (3) (4) (5) CSR Registration Number, if applicable Name Registered Address 1.
 Water Augmentation for livelihoods and women empowerment 313702 NA 0.40 CSR00000288 Seva Mandir Fatehpura, Udaipur, Rajasthan 313004 Jhadol Block, Udaipur Rajasthan Please refer to point from 8 for explanation on Assets Total 0.40

-^{} There are multiple PIN Codes as work was carried out in multiple villages in Udaipur.
+There are multiple PIN Codes as work was carried out in multiple villages in Udaipur.

-9. Specify the reason(s), if the Company has failed to spend two per cent of the average net profit as per sub-section (5) of section 135.
+9. Specify the reason(s), if the Company has failed to spend two per cent of the average net profit as per sub- section (5) of section 135.